 Publish your infographics on the right platform

-The first step to learning how to market your infographic is to identify platforms that comfortably house such media.
+Of all the things to get right with inforgraphics, the first step is to identify platforms that comfortably house such media.
 For instance, designing data-heavy infographics for Instagram will not do much good, simply because of the platform’s size restrictions and user base.
 In practice, data-intensive information is more likely to be side-lined over content that is easily absorbed owing to the demographic and psychographic trends on Instagram.

 However, sites like Medium and Facebook are among the best infographic websites as this type of content better integrates into their themes.
 Other options to include in your infographic marketing strategy are curated-content portals, relevant public forums and infographic directories such as graphs.net.